-LEG OF LAMB, from America's most marbled, pasture-raised Heritage breeds
+LEG OF LAMB, bone-in, from America's most marbled, pasture-raised Heritage breeds

-100% Heritage Breeds raised on pasture and 100% antibiotic free
+100% Heritage breeds raised on pasture and 100% antibiotic free

-Raised by Ben and Grace Machin Tamarack Sheep Farm in Vermont
+Raised by Ben Machin and Grace Bowmer of Tamarack Sheep Farm in Vermont

-Heritage lamb has tremendous marbling resulting in a more tender, exquisite and juicy meat
+Heritage lamb has tremendous marbling resulting in a more tender, exquisite, and juicy meat

 Tunis: Originally from Tunisia, the breed was brought to the U.S. as a gift to George Washington and raised by the first three Presidents.
 This is the same lamb as was written about in the Bible, but the modern version has a less fatty tail.